Nexis-Network/homepage/content/docs/reference/cli-branches.md

 ### delete

-This subcommand allows you to delete a branch in a Exzo Network project.
+This subcommand allows you to delete a branch in a Nexis Network project.

 #### Usage